-An employer will need your permission to conduct a credit check or use a third party to check you out.
+An employer will need your permission to conduct a credit check or use a third party to check your background.
 Your permission also may be required for your school transcripts or other educational information to be released.

 Employer best practices include asking for permission prior to talking to anyone about you.
 Most companies notify candidates that they can expect to have references checked, and you may be asked to sign a form that gives consent for a reference check.

-Some states have laws regulating consent requirements and what an employer can ask about former employees.
+Some states have laws regulating consent requirements and what a company can ask employers about former employees.
 Some of these laws provide employer protections and immunity from liability for disclosing employee information.

 What Is Back-Door Reference Checking?